mstruk/strimzi.github.io/_posts/2020-08-25-using-keycloak-authorization.md

 We could also create the Keycloak server certificate and configure Keycloak with it, but that's even more steps to do.
 If it's a self-signed certificate we would also have to install it into the browser in order to prevent browser from denying us access to Keycloak Admin Console due to 'invalid' certificate.
 Thus, for this example, in order to keep things simple and focus on main concepts of Keycloak Authorization Services, we're not using `https://`.
-Analogously, when using `oauth` authentication we can only guarantee communication integrity if using TLS, and rather than using the `plain` listener, we should be using the `tls` listener.
+Analogously, when using any kibnd of Kafka broker authentication we can only guarantee communication integrity if using TLS, so rather than using the `plain` listener, we should be using the `tls` listener.

 An example of a working configuration of a simple Kafka cluster - `kafka-oauth-keycloak.yaml`: